Nose Piercing Bumps - Causes & Treatments Guide

 Will Nose Piercing Bumps Cause Long-Term Damage?

 Granulomas may go away on their own, but it could take months.
 Keep doing sea salt compresses and see if that helps.
 Ask your dermatologist what your options are.
-He may recommend a treatment or even removal in some cases.
+They may recommend a treatment or even removal in some cases.

 Keloids are scars, so they won’t go away without a trip to the dermatologist’s office.
 Usually, your options for lessening the appearance of a keloid include cryotherapy, corticosteroid injections, and even surgery.
 They can be removed through surgery, but even then, in some cases, they might come back.